wanjiew/IFPCA/IFPCA/Readme.txt

 CONTACT
 For any problem, please contact
 Wanjie Wang
-at University of Pennysylvania, Statistics Department
+at National University of Singapore
-Email: wanjiew@wharton.upenn.edu
+Email: wanjie.wang@nus.edu.sg